DecorBook Classic : A Magical Christmas Collection

 - 3 min read

-In Jo Anne's rooms, there is an overlying theme of inredible blue&white antiques.
 The exquisite tree in the living room is filled with glass ornaments.

-No matter what time of the year she's traveling, Jo Anne keeps a look out for Christmasy items.
+No matter what time of the year she's traveling, Jo Anne keeps a lookout for Christmasy items.
 She spied this beautiful ornament in a St. Petersburg (Russia) museum gift shop.

 Many of the glass tree ornaments were purchased at Bergdorf Goodman in New York City.
 Others are from Jo Anne's mother.

-A Toile covered chair and Staffordshire dogs by the fireplace.
+A toile covered chair and Staffordshire dogs by the fireplace.

-Living room sofa and treasure-filled buffet.
+The living room sofa and treasure-filled buffet.

-Sweet collection from Germany.
+A sweet collection from Germany.
 See it below on the coffee table?

-A Santa greeting by the front door.
+And Santas greeting visitors by the front door.

 PS - Jo Anne told me about Ron Morgan, who was an Oakland, CA florist for many years.
 In 2017, he sold his Christmas collection in two sales.
 Jo Anne went to both sales, adding to her collection.
 If you have a minute, this blog about his collection is fascinating, I've never seen anything like it.